lhofbauer/fratoo/docs/running.rst

 Running a model
 ===============

 After having :doc:`built a fratoo model <building>`, a wide range of different model runs can be performed.

-First, the model, i.e., model equations and input data, has to be loaded:
+First, the model, i.e., model equations and input data, has to be loaded (the workflow shown here assumes a Pyomo-based model file is used):

 ::